Introduction to jets

 root[1] CollectionTree->Print("*Jets*")

 A snippet of this output is shown below.
 These all use the “Anti-Kt” clustering algorithm, but the configurations are all different.
 If your analysis will include jets, you need to ensure you are studying the types of jets that are most relevant to the analysis.
-The three most commonly used jet collections (other than “truth” jets) are all reconstructed with the anti-kT algorithm.
-The first collection is AntiKt4EMTopoJets built with a size parameter of R = 0.4 using inputs built from track and calorimeter information and typically used to reconstruct isolated partons.
-The second collection is AntiKt10UFOCSSKSoftDropBeta100Zcut10Jets built with a size parameter of R = 1.0 using inputs that combine track and calorimeter information in a different way and typically used to reconstruct “boosted” hadronically decaying heavy particles such as a W boson or a top quark that has sufficient momentum that its decay products are merged together in the detector.
-The third collection is AntiKtVR30Rmax4Rmin02TrackJets built with a variable size parameter using tracks as inputs and typically used for tagging the decays of B-hadrons.
+The two most commonly used jet collections (other than “truth” jets) are both reconstructed with the anti-kT algorithm.
+The first collection is AntiKt4EMPFlowJets built with a size parameter of R = 0.4 using inputs built from track and calorimeter information (the combination is called “particle flow” in ATLAS terminology) and is typically used to reconstruct isolated partons.
+The second collection is AntiKt10UFOCSSKSoftDropBeta100Zcut10Jets built with a size parameter of R = 1.0 using inputs that combine track and calorimeter information in a different way and is typically used to reconstruct “boosted” hadronically decaying heavy particles such as a W boson or a top quark that has sufficient momentum that its decay products are merged together (or are very close-by one another) in the detector.

 *............................................................................*